turnikuta/ethereum-base/App_Market_Rate_Oracle/README.md

 # What it is?
-This simple Ethereum application demonstrates the usage of a oracles, to provide external data sources to Ethereum smart contracts.
+This simple Ethereum application demonstrates the usage of an oracle, to provide external data sources to Ethereum smart contracts.

 It is based on
 - [Ganache](https://www.truffleframework.com/ganache)